mlr7/Deep-Learning-Augmentation-and-Learning-Rate/README.md

 **Pre-computed Augmentation**: Transformations are applied to the entire dataset in advance, and the augmented images are saved to disk.
 The model then trains on this expanded dataset.

+**Summary of Data Augmentation Techniques for Image Data**:

+**Geometric Transformations**: These transformations alter the spatial arrangement of pixels in the image.
+Examples include:

+- **Rotation**: Turning the image around its center.

+- **Translation**: Shifting the image in any direction.

+**Scaling**: Enlarging or shrinking the image.

+**Flipping**: Reflecting the image either horizontally or vertically.

+**Shearing**: Skewing the image in a particular direction.

+**Elastic Deformation**: Applying local distortions to the image.

+**Photometric Transformations**: These alter the appearance, color, or brightness of the image.
+Examples include:

+Brightness Adjustment: Changing the intensity of the image pixels.
+Contrast Adjustment: Modifying the difference in intensity between the lightest and darkest regions.
+Gamma Correction: Adjusting the brightness using a non-linear function.
+Color Jittering: Randomly changing the brightness, contrast, saturation, and hue.
+Mixup and CutMix: These are advanced augmentation methods where two images are blended together.
+In the case of CutMix, a region from one image is "cut" and "pasted" onto another image.

+Random Erasing: Randomly removing a section of the image, which can help the model to not overly rely on localized features.

 ### Learning Rate Hyperparameter in Deep Learning

 **Learning rate** is one of the most critical hyperparameters in the training of deep learning models, including the example here of training deep convolutional neural networks (CNNs) for image classification.
 The learning rate determines how much the model should adjust its weights in response to the calculated gradient from the loss function.